forgotten-pillar/fp-notes/content/doctrine/hermeneutics/the-principle-of-gods-revelation.md

 > [!bible] [Revelation 22:16 - KJV](https://www.biblegateway.com/passage/?search=Revelation+22:16&version=kjv)
 > 16. **I Jesus have sent mine angel to testify unto you these things in the churches**.
 I am the root and the offspring of David, and the bright and morning star.

 Remember the principle of God's revelation.
-God gives the revelation to His Son, and Christ gives it to to angels, and angels give it to his prophets, and to His people.
-Does this mechanism has anything to do with the technical aspect we discussed about the Holy Spirit?
+God gives the revelation to His Son, and Christ gives it to angels, and angels give it to His prophets, and to His people.
+Does this mechanism have anything to do with the technical aspect we discussed about the Holy Spirit?
 Pay close attention to the following quotations:

 > The heavenly angels do not undertake the work of preaching the gospel. **Through the ministration of angels God sends light to His people**, and through His people this light is to be given to the world. **The Holy Spirit will guide and instruct men and women** if they will show themselves willing to be guided by placing themselves in positions where they can communicate the light received. [{EGW; BEcho December 10, 1900, par.
 12}](https://egwwritings.org/read?panels=p459.1745&index=0)